-In this section, we look at whether or not an ID is required to vote.
-Table 6.14 shows the results from the model of voter ID and voter turnout.
-In both presidential and midterm years, counties in states that did not require ID to vote had higher turnout than counties in states that did require ID to vote.
-In presidential years, the association is small with counties in states p < 0.1, p < 0.05, p < 0.05, p < 0.01 that do not require ID having approximately 0.8 percentage point higher turnout than counties in states where ID is required.
+Table 6.14: Predicting Voter Turnout by Voting Laws - Voter ID that did require ID to vote.
+In presidential years, the association is small with counties in states that do not require ID having approximately 0.8 percentage point higher turnout than counties in states where ID is required.
 The association is somewhat larger in midterm years when counties in states that do not require ID to vote had approximately 2.2 percentage point higher turnout than counties in states where ID is required.
 This is consistent with the findings from previous research as discussed in the literature section.